 const settings = new Scandit.BarcodeCaptureSettings(); const symbologySettings = settings.settingsForSymbology(Scandit.Symbology.Code128); symbologySettings.activeSymbolCounts = [6, 7, 8];

-Calculating the active symbol count is symbology-specific as each symbology has a different understanding of what a symbol is.
-To learn how to compute the active symbol count for a particular symbology, consult the documentation on symbology properties.
+Calculating the active symbol count is symbology-specific as each symbology has a different symbol definition.
+To understand what a symbology’s default active symbol count range is and to learn how to compute the active symbol count for a particular symbology, consult the documentation on symbology properties.
 As an alternative, you can also use the Scandit Demo App in the iOS App Store, or Android Play Store.
 After you have installed the app, select the “Any Code” mode and scan the codes you are interested in.
 The active symbol count will appear on the result screen.

 const settings = new Scandit.BarcodeCaptureSettings(); const symbologySettings = settings.settingsForSymbology(Scandit.Symbology.Code128); symbologySettings.isColorInvertedEnabled = true;

 Some symbologies have a mandatory checksum that will always be enforced while others only have optional checksums.
 Enforcing an optional checksum will reduce false positives as an additional check can be performed.
 When enabling a checksum you have to make sure that the data of your codes contains the calculated checksum otherwise the codes will be discarded as they checksum doesn’t match.
+All available checksums per symbology can be found in the documentation on symbology properties.
 You can enforce a specific checksum by setting it through SymbologySettings.checksums:

 const settings = new Scandit.BarcodeCaptureSettings(); const symbologySettings = settings.settingsForSymbology(Scandit.Symbology.Code39); symbologySettings.checksums = [Scandit.Checksum.Mod43];